merchantinresidence/abra-docs/schema.md

 #### Example

-Showing an popup with some text
+Showing a popup with some text

 ```json
 {